• Skip to main content

 By Randy Vogt, Director of Public Relations, Eastern New York Youth Soccer Association

-Stony Brook LGN will be representing Eastern New York at the East Regionals from June 27 to July 3 in Charleston and Barboursville, West Virginia as part of the National Championship Series.
+Capital Elite will represent Eastern New York at the East Regionals from June 28 to July 3 in Loudoun County, Virginia as part of the National Championship Series.

 With over 100,000 youth soccer players––both boys and girls––and more than 25,000 volunteers, the non-profit Eastern New York Youth Soccer Association (ENYYSA) stretches from Montauk Point, Long Island to the Canadian border.
 Members are affiliated with 10 leagues throughout the association, which covers the entire state of New York east of Route 81.
 ENYYSA exists to promote and enhance the game of soccer for children and teenagers between the ages of 5 and 19 years old, and to encourage the healthy development of youth players, coaches, referees and administrators.
 All levels of soccer are offered––from intramural, travel team and premier players as well as Children With Special Needs.
 No child who wants to play soccer is turned away.
 ENYYSA is a proud member of the United States Soccer Federation and US Youth Soccer.
 For more information, please log onto http://www.enysoccer.com/

-Stony Brook LGN Rush Win the Girls-Under-17 State Open Cup
+New York Hota Bavarians Win the Boys-Under-17 State Open Cup

 By Randy Vogt, Director of Public Relations, Eastern New York Youth Soccer Association

-Stony Brook LGN will be representing the Eastern New York Youth Soccer Association (ENYYSA) at the East Regionals from June 27 to July 3 in Charleston and Barboursville, West Virginia as part of the National Championship Series.
+New York Hota will represent the Eastern New York Youth Soccer Association (ENYYSA) at the East Regionals from June 28 to July 3 in Loudoun County, Virginia as part of the National Championship Series.

 With over 100,000 youth soccer players––both boys and girls––and more than 25,000 volunteers, the non-profit Eastern New York Youth Soccer Association (ENYYSA) stretches from Montauk Point, Long Island to the Canadian border.
 Members are affiliated with 10 leagues throughout the association, which covers the entire state of New York east of Route 81.
 ENYYSA exists to promote and enhance the game of soccer for children and teenagers between the ages of 5 and 19 years old, and to encourage the healthy development of youth players, coaches, referees and administrators.
 All levels of soccer are offered––from intramural, travel team and premier players as well as Children With Special Needs.
 No child who wants to play soccer is turned away.
 ENYYSA is a proud member of the United States Soccer Federation and US Youth Soccer.
 For more information, please log onto http://www.enysoccer.com/